kashif0313/Blog_Website_Angular/README.md

-# Blog Website in Angular Framework
+# Blog Website in Angular Framework (still in Developement)
-this website Backend is in firebase and Ui is Angular Material UI This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.
+this website Backend is in firebase and Ui is Angular Material UI<br>
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.

 ## Development server